caffreit/ParkRunPart1/README.md

 ### Runner Count for each Age Category

 Below are two plots showing the distribution of number athletes per age category.
 The mean is clearly somewhere around 35 years of age.
-Funnily, young children are clearly dragged along by eaer parents, but once the children reach their teenage years they're not so easily roused from bed at half 8 on a Saturday morning.
+Funnily, young children are clearly dragged along by eager parents, but once the children reach their teenage years they're not so easily roused from bed at half 8 on a Saturday morning.

 ```python